 The first proof of pugilism was found in Egypt and dates back to year 3,000 BC.
 The fighters were naked and the event was part of the King’s festivities.
 For years and years, boxing continuously evolved and was first accepted as an Olympic sport in 688 BC at the 23rd Olympiad in Olympia.
 Onomastos of Smyrna became the first Olympic boxing champion.
 More than 2,600 years later, boxing remains on the Olympic Games program.
 The first boxing competition at the Olympic Games of modern times was at the 1904 edition in St-Louis (USA) with bouts in seven weight categories.

 Several years later, representatives of the national associations of England, France, Belgium, Brazil and the Netherlands met in a preparatory conference for the foundation of an international boxing federation: la Fédération Internationale de Boxe Amateur (FIBA).
 The official foundation of FIBA was celebrated on August 24, 1920 during the Olympic Games in Antwerp, Belgium.
 International competition grew rapidly allowing amateurs to compete in prestigious tournaments.

-In November 1946, a new start was given to boxing’s governing body in order to regain some of the loss of credibility caused by the behaviour of some leading officials during World War II.
-FIBA was dissolved and the English Amateur Boxing Association, in partnership with the French Boxing Federation, decided to create AIBA; the Association Internationale de Boxe Amateur.
+In November 1946, a new start was given to the boxing’s governing body in order to regain some of the loss of credibility caused by the behavior of some leading officials during World War II.
+FIBA was dissolved and the English Amateur Boxing Association, in partnership with the French Boxing Federation, decided to create AIBA; l’Association Internationale de Boxe Amateur.

-Now, 60 years later, AIBA continues to govern Olympic Games boxing while AIBA’s new president Dr. Ching-Kuo Wu takes boxing into a new era.
+Now, 60 years later, AIBA continues to govern Olympic Games boxing while AIBA’s new president Dr Ching-Kuo Wu takes boxing into a new era.